-PET plastic (polyethylene terephthalate – the material that bottles are most often made of) leaches antimony which has been placed into the 2B group (meaning it can cause cancer) by the IARC (The International Agency for Research on Cancer) into the water.
+Health: PET plastic (polyethylene terephthalate – the material that bottles are most often made of) leaches antimony which has been placed into the 2B group (meaning it can cause cancer) by the IARC (The International Agency for Research on Cancer) into the water.
 Research has shown that antimony leaches even stronger when bottles are exposed to high temperatures or/and when water is stored in PET for a longer period of time.
 Contrary to the claims in different popular media, PET does not leach BPA (bisphenol A).

-Plastic bottles have many direct and indirect negative consequences for the environment.
+Environment: Plastic bottles have many direct and indirect negative consequences for the environment.

-Oil Energy consumption due to drinking bottled water occurs in many phases of its production.
+Energy Consumption: Oil Energy consumption due to drinking bottled water occurs in many phases of its production.
 Oil is used as a base material and energy (usually produced by burning fossil fuels) is used for bottle manufacturing, processing and bottling water as well as transportation.
 Lots of burnt energy for the same result you get by just turning on the tap.
 When considering locally sold bottled water, bottle manufacture is the biggest source of energy consumption, but when water is transported to distant locations, transport ‘wins the prize’.

-The size of the carbon footprint is actually the result of the energy spent on producing a unit of a product, in our case a plastic bottle.
+Carbon Footprint: The size of the carbon footprint is actually the result of the energy spent on producing a unit of a product, in our case a plastic bottle.
 Plastic bottle’s footprint size is large, mainly due to the energy intensity of its manufacturing process and transport as well as the low efficiency of recycling plastics (in the EU only 21.3% of plastics gets recycled and 30% are burned for energy recovery).
 The results from different analyses vary from 173 to 250g of CO2e per litre of water bottled in a plastic bottle, which is up to 6,000 times more than the footprint of a litre of tap water.

-An average EU citizen buys 104 litres of bottled water per year.
+Waste: An average EU citizen buys 104 litres of bottled water per year.
 Most of the bottles are made of plastic which theoretically means more than 50 billion 1 litre plastic bottles get sold in Europe per year.
 Taking into account data about the efficiency of recycling and energy recovery (burning) almost 25 billion plastic bottles get landfilled or even worse, thrown away into the natural environment, annually.

-The prices of bottled and tap water vary throughout the EU and the rest of the world.
+Money: The prices of bottled and tap water vary throughout the EU and the rest of the world.
 But the differences between both categories are enormous everywhere.
 In Slovenia for instance, bottled water is 274 to 2.695 times more expensive than tap water, in USA bottled water is 2,270 times more expensive.
 This is a unique case of price premium for the same product – a success that bottled water industry’s marketing departments are probably proud of.

-bottled water consumption-per-capita-2009The bottled water industry is also often being accused of commercialisation and the privatisation of a common good, which water is supposed to be.
+Society: bottled water consumption-per-capita-2009The bottled water industry is also often being accused of commercialisation and the privatisation of a common good, which water is supposed to be.
 Many individuals and organisations throughout the world demand the prohibition of water’s usage for the means of creating profit.
 Problems and conflicts have already taken place in some countries where water sources have been depleted or privatised.
 The documentary film “Tapped” discusses these problems.

-Drink tap water and reduce the amount of waste plastic bottles
+Reduce waste, drink tap water and reduce the amount of waste plastic bottles

 Drinking bottled water is not only problematic for our health, but for the environment we live in as well.
 Two facts are especially ‘incriminating’ for the bottled water industry.
 The first one is the energy intensity of all the bottled water’s life cycle phases – extracting, filtering, bottling but especially bottle production, transporting and cooling the bottled water.
 The second one is the enormous quantity of waste, especially different plastic materials, caused by producing, selling, distributing and using bottled water.
 We have studied its energy intensity through our carbon footprint project.
 Aspects of waste generation are considered here.